FrozenBirdXD/2023-hacking-challenge-writeup/Security4Fun!/Compressed.md

-# The third task of Security4Fun!: Compressed | 50 Points
+# A broken file?: Compressed | 50 Points
 For this challenge only a zip archive called *compressed.zip* is given.
 But Windows cannot open it, since it is an invalid zip archive.

 Again there are multiple ways to find the solution: